BAJAJ FINSERV DIRECT LIMITED

 NSE‑Specific Filtering

-• Delivery percentage (stocks delivered versus traded)
+• Delivery percentage (shares delivered versus traded)

-• Circuit filter status (upper/lower limits)
+• Circuit filter status (upper or lower limits)

-• Sector classification per NSE tag
+• Sector classification based on NSE tagging

 Technical and Fundamental Filter Options